 "In Eden, God set up the memorial of His work of creation, in placing His blessing upon the seventh day."-Patriarchs and Prophets, page 48.
+Italics supplied.

 8. How should we regard God's time?
 Ex.
-20:10; Isa.
+20:8-11; Isa.
 58:13, 14.

-Notes.-"God saw that a Sabbath was essential for man, even in Paradise.
-He needed to lay aside his own interests and pursuits for fully contemplate the works of God, and meditate upon His power and goodness.
+Note.-"God saw that a Sabbath was essential for man, even in Paradise.
+He needed to lay aside his own interests and pursuits for one day of the seven, that he might more fully contemplate the works of God, and meditate upon His power and goodness.
 He needed a Sabbath, to remind him more vividly of God, and to awaken gratitude because all that he enjoyed and possessed came from the beneficent hand of the Creator.
 God designs that the Sabbath shall direct the minds of men to the contemplation of His created works."-Patriarchs and Prophets, page 48.

-God reserved to Himself a specified portion of man's money-one tenth, the tithe; and of his time-one seventh, the Sabbath.
+God reserved to Himself a specified portion of man's money-one tenth, the tithe and of man's time-one seventh, the Sabbath.
 No man can without guilt appropriate either for his own interests or use.